tool3/restory/README.md

 ## `remail`

+> [!CAUTION]
+> IMPERSONATION IS STRICTLY PROHIBITED!
+> ANY IMPERSONATION WILL BE YOUR RESPONSIBILITY!
-rewrite all commit author and committer email to `thedevil@666.com`
+> rewrite all commit author and committer email to `thedevil@666.com`

 ```bash
 restory remail 'thedevil@666.com'